One-Nexus/Synergy/README.md

 ###### Grunt

-> N.B Synergy requires Ruby Sass, so if using Grunt you should use the [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) compiler.
+> N.B Synergy requires Ruby Sass, so if using Grunt you should use the [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) compiler

 ```js
 sass: {